dominicjordan/SlackSpammer/README.md

-# TrelloSpammer
+# SlackSpammer
-Spam a trello chat from your browser with this simple JavaScript snippet.
+Spam a slack chat from your browser with this simple JavaScript snippet.

 # Usage
 1. Navigate your browser to a trello chat.